sprocketsullivan/repro_with_R/README.md

 ## Technical challenges

 We plan to conduct all sessions in presence.
 Please bring a laptop with Chrome browser installed.
 You can also install everything locally, but it is not certain whether we will have time to troubleshoot every computer.

-In case this course will be taught online some challenges apply.
-In the first session, we will try to resolve as many as possible.
-We will use the Charité instance of MS teams as our platform for video meetings.
-For questions during the exercises, we have separate rooms.
-You can raise your hand and we will then invite you in one of the rooms.

 All code will be provided on Github where also this document here resides.
 Additionally, an [OSF project](https://osf.io/wvdxy/) will contain all presentations and a link to the Github repository.